Master of Public Health/International Course in Health Development; Health Systems Policy and Management trackApply

 One possibility for obtaining a fellowship is through the Orange Knowledge Programme (OKP).

 The NFP application will have to be done via a new online application system (ATLAS).
-NFP application deadline for 2017-2018 is: 22 March 2017.
+NFP application deadline for 2018-2019 (tba, expected): March 2018.

 Please note that the academic application to the Royal Tropical Institute has to be received at the latest 1 month before the NFP deadline (so 01 February 2018).
 You are advised however to apply to KIT as early as possible.

 See the detailed instructions on OKP information.